Creating a great video campaign can involve a lot of planning. But, what if you want to start getting your video content out there right away?

-Here’s a list of videos you can make tomorrow, which will require minimal planning (no market research necessary), and will cost you next to nothing to make, provided you have a camera and simple editing software.
+Here’s a list of videos you can make tomorrow.
+They require minimal planning, and no market research necessary.
+Even better, these videos cost next to nothing to make, provided you have a camera and simple editing software.

 1. Customer testimonial

 Are you going to see a customer tomorrow?
 If so, ask their permission to film them giving a short testimonial.